Blueberry Banana Smoothie

 Pouring milk into a blender with blueberries, bananas and chia seeds.

-Homemade smoothie recipes are simple and straightforward to make, but here are several tips for a perfect shake every single time!
+Homemade smoothie recipes are simple to make, but here are several tips for a perfect shake every single time!

 Creamy blueberry shake in a mason jar type glass.